 Middletown Country Club’s golf course has been a fixture in Bucks County now for 106 years.
 The course was laid out by Scottish golf architect Alexander Findlay, with 9 holes completed in 1913 and the second nine opened in 1916.
-Throughout our history, the course has undergone renovations by noted golf course architects George Fazio and Stephen Kay.
+Throughout our history, the course has undergone renovations by noted golf course architects George Fazio, Stephen Kay, and Tyler Rae.
 Today’s golfers can stroll the same fairways and hit shots into the same greens that such greats as Hogan, Player, Fazio, and Miller have graced.
 12 of the original 18 holes play today as they did in 1913.

 Middletown Country Club’s golf course is living proof that a golf course does not have to be 7,500 yards in order to be challenging.
 The course presents today’s golfer with a variety of uphill, downhill, and sidehill lies as the course features rolling terrain within the Neshaminy Valley.
 The greens at Middletown are described as being small in nature with a good deal of undulation.
 The course plays to a yardage of 6,076 yards from the back tees, a more modest 5,624 yards from the middle tees, and 5,037 yards from the forward markers.
 Par is 70 from the middle and back tees and 73 from the forward tees.